How we're making sustainability happen

 How do I apply the SGA Standard

-As part of the standard development process, we are also investing in tools to make the application of the standard simpler and easier.
-For now, this consists of a Google sheet for data input with pre-filled emissions factors from high quality data sources.
+First, the standard can be applied like any other standard: by following instructions for data collection, and applying the Standard’s methodologies for the calculation of the different parts of your game development organisation’s GHG emissions.
+This can be done by big or small teams.
+The SGA is are also investing in tools to make the application of the standard simpler and easier.
+This currently consists of spreadsheet to input data, alongside pre-filled emissions factors and other high-quality data sources.
 As this number of components covered by the Standard expands, so too will the tools and approaches we use.
-Eventually, the Standard will also have a system that will take member data inputs and produce the required output for simple and complete European CSRD reporting.
+Additionally, SGA members based in Europe can follow the SGA ESRS Roadmap take member data inputs and produce the required output for complete CSRD reporting.